-Case Western Reserve University has launched a partnership with “The HistoryMakers,” providing its students, faculty and staff with access to thousands of African-American oral history videos, including information highlighting the university and its alumni.
+Case Western Reserve University’s partnership with “The HistoryMakers” provides students, faculty and staff with access to thousands of African-American oral history videos, including information highlighting the university and its alumni.

-Case Western Reserve has licensed The HistoryMakers Digital Archive, making the university the first organization in Cleveland to have access to the collection.
+The university was the first organization in Cleveland to have access to the collection.
 The subscription is funded by the university’s Office for Inclusion, Diversity and Equal Opportunity and the Kelvin Smith Library.